hhkaos/awesome-arcgis/arcgis/integrations/README.md

 ### Data Integration Tools

-**Important:** The list of data sources and formats supported by these tools is huge and constantly updated, so please check on their site directly.
+**Important:** The list of data sources and formats supported by these tools is huge and constantly updated, so please check on their site directly to know if there is an integration with the product you are looking for.

 |Product|Summary|
 |---|---|